kkinnear/zprint/doc/using/files.md

 ## 1. High Performance Prebuilt Binaries
   * High performance: startup is fast < 50ms
-  * Available for macOS and Linux
+  * Available for macOS (both Intel and Apple Silicon) and Linux
   * Does not require Java -- available as standalone binaries
   * Accepts source on stdin, produces formatted source on stdout
   * Will also format or check format on named files "in place"